Dog-Friendly Bundaberg: Visiting Bundaberg with a Dog

 Don’t miss the small but pretty Chinese Garden

 Another highlight of the gardens is the Australian Sugar Cane Railway, which follows a 2km loop around the gardens.
-The train usually operates on Wednesdays and Sundays, plus extra days during school holidays.
-(Double check the calendar, including whether the diesel or steam train will be operating.)
-Tickets cost just $5 cash for adults, $2 for school-aged children, with well-behaved dogs also allowed on board.
+The train usually operates on Wednesdays and Sundays, plus extra days during school holidays, with well-behaved dogs allowed to join you on board!
+Double check the calendar in advance, which also shows whether a diesel or steam train will be operating.

-For more birdlife watching opportunities in Bundaberg, head to the Baldwin Swamp Environmental Park.
+For more birdlife watching opportunities and leisurely walks in Bundaberg, head to the Baldwin Swamp Environmental Park.
 This large expanse of wetlands just outside the city centre is criss-crossed with multiple walking trails.

 Baldwin Swamp Environmental Park